yj87/SECP1513/PC Assemble Lab/readme.md

 https://github.com/user-attachments/assets/5b05226e-443e-4b37-ab45-29f2ad9a1328

 ## **Outcomes**
-Throughout this lab, steps and ways to disassemble and assemble a PC were acquired, for example, to disassemble a PC, we have to start by:
+Throughout this lab, skills to disassemble and assemble a PC were acquired, for example, to disassemble a PC, we have to start by:
 1. Open the casing.
 2. Unplug all the cables.
 3. Remove the power supply unit.